esaSPICEservice/QuACK/README.txt

    like a common rectangular Kohonen map.
 The adaptive map "learns" the shape from randomly presented sample points.
 The QUACK map can be unfolded similarly to the Peirce quincuncial projection of the world.
-   This enables us to define unique generalized latitudinal coordinates by associating the two maps.
+   This enables us to define unambiguous generalized latitudinal coordinates by associating the two maps.
    While the grid of supporting points of the QuACK map has a moderate resolution of 401 x 201 points, the projection is performed with subgrid resolution, interpolating between the supporting points.